Irving Weissman

-Irving Lerner "Irv" Weissman (born Great Falls, Montana, October 21, 1939) is a Professor of Pathology and Developmental Biology at Stanford University where he is the Director of the Stanford Institute of Stem Cell Biology and Regenerative Medicine along with Michael Longaker.
+Irving Lerner "Irv" Weissman (born Great Falls, Montana, October 21, 1939) is a Professor of Pathology and Developmental Biology at Stanford University where he is the Founding Director of the Stanford Institute of Stem Cell Biology and Regenerative Medicine.

 Weissman was raised in Great Falls, Montana and started his scientific career at the McLaughlin Research Institute there.
 He obtained his MD from Stanford University in 1965 after earning a BS from Montana State University in 1961.
 His research has since focused on hematopoietic stem cell biology.

 Early life

 Weissman was not an exceptionally good student in high school.
 He started assisting with medical research in 1956, when he got a summer job at Montana Deaconess Hospital.
 He preferred the idea of caring for laboratory mice and assisting in the lab to washing cars or similar jobs that were available to teenaged boys in the area.
 He was inspired by the idea that he could think scientifically and respond to a questioning, Socratic method, rather than didactic lectures about scientific facts.
 He ran his first experiment there during his senior year in high school, to see whether he could repeat an experiment that had recently been published.
 He attributes his admission to college and medical school to the resulting publications, rather than to his less-than-perfect grades.